ZarkoKnezevic/drmelanie/storyblok-app/VERCEL-DEPLOYMENT.md

 ## 🔍 Troubleshooting

 ### Build Fails

 - Check that all required environment variables are set
 - Ensure `NEXT_PUBLIC_STORYBLOK_ACCESS_TOKEN` is valid
 - Check build logs in Vercel Dashboard

 ### Domain Not Working

 - Ensure `NEXT_PUBLIC_APP_URL` matches your Vercel deployment URL
 - Wait a few minutes after updating environment variables
 - Trigger a new deployment after updating env vars

 ### Storyblok Content Not Loading

 - Verify your access token is correct
 - Check `STORYBLOK_VERSION` (use `published` for production)
 - Ensure Storyblok space is public or token has proper permissions

+### Storyblok CLI pull-components Error

+If you see an error like "An error occurred when executing the pull-components task":

+- This is a non-critical error from the Storyblok CLI dev tool
+- The `pull-components` task is not needed for production builds
+- You can safely ignore this error, or set `STORYBLOK_SKIP_PULL=true` environment variable
+- This tool is only used locally for generating TypeScript types from Storyblok components

 ## ✅ Checklist